Skip to main content

 Result: Products with a featured end date configured receive a boost, useful for time-sensitive promotions.

-Sprinkle new arrivals into best sellers (additive mode)
+Sprinkle new arrivals into best sellers (Lift matches into view)

 Interleave new arrivals with zero sales into a best-selling sort order: